-Graded homework shall not be collected from my office or returned to students.
+Graded homework shall be collected from my office.

-The solutions to the homework problems will be posted on the blackboard immediately after the homeworks have been collected in class.
+The solutions to the homework problems may not be posted on the Brightspace.

-Online quizzes will be assigned after completion of every chapter and you must answer all the 50 multiple choice questions within 60-80 minutes.
-All quizzes shall be uploaded under the Assignment folder.
+Online quizzes maybe assigned after completion of every chapter and you must answer all the 50 multiple choice questions within 60 minutes.
+All quizzes shall be uploaded under the exams/quizzes folder.

-There are two exams for this course.
-All exams will be online and shall be uploaded under the Assignments folder.
+There are two exams (Midterm 1 & Midterm 2) for this course.
+All exams will be in class or will be uploaded under the Exams/quizzes folder (take home exam).
 All guidelines and materials needed to be covered for each exam or quiz shall be posted on the web.